mayurpise/datagen/README.md

 # Datagen

+Introduction
-`datagen` is a versatile command-line tool designed to create complex directory and file structures, allowing for the evaluation of file system performance.
-The tool can generate a large number of files and directories, simulating realistic usage scenarios to measure read and write performance metrics.
+Efficiently reading and writing files across various file systems is crucial for optimizing your infrastructure.
+To aid in this, I developed `datagen`, a versatile command-line tool designed to create complex directory and file structures.
+This tool simulates realistic usage scenarios, allowing you to measure read and write performance metrics across different types of file systems.

-Note: By no means it provides extensive functionality like fio nor it is intended to use instead of fio.
+Note that datagen is not intended to replace more extensive tools like fio but offers a quick and effective means to evaluate file system performance.

-## Overview
+Overview of Datagen

-The ability to efficiently read and write files across various file systems is crucial for optimizing your infrastructure. `datagen` helps in performing quick read and write performance tests on different file systems, whether local storage, NFS, SMB, or others.
+`Datagen` helps in performing quick read and write performance tests on different file systems, whether local storage, NFS, SMB, or others.
+It generates a large number of files and directories, simulating real-world conditions to identify potential bottlenecks and areas for improvement.
+This makes it an invaluable tool for testing by creating different file and directory structures on various types of file systems.

 ## Command Usage